Best Contemporary Lighting Fixture Design for Museums April 14, 2017 – Posted in: Lighting Information

 Suspension lights can be placed in rows to cover the entire hall.
 Aside from that purpose, it also boosts the mood and beauty of the surroundings.
 The Raimond Suspension Light from Modern Place creates a magical look.

-The high round still looks perfect for the museum’s ambiance.
+The high round still looks perfect for the museum’s ambience.
 The outer areas of the museum deserve the cool effect of these suspensions’ light.
 People will surely find it very amusing to walk along the hallway as they go from one section to the other.

 LED Strips for the Floor